European shares fall, Greek weekend debt talks prompt caution

 Sources said the offer was just over 40 euros a share.
 The rally took it to 38 euros, and added 21 points to the DAX.

-Britain's biggest supermarket Tesco was the biggest riser on the FTSEurofirst 300, up 3.2 percent after it said it saw signs of an improvement in core markets and reported a better than expected performance, even as sales still declined.
+Britain's biggest supermarket Tesco was the biggest riser on the FTSEurofirst 300, up 3.5 percent after it said it saw signs of an improvement in core markets and reported a better expected performance, even as sales still declined.

 "(It's a) strong set of numbers and they're starting to see evidence of stabilisation," Atif Latif, director of trading at Guardian Stockbrokers, said.